kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Specify true or false.
 ; Setting this to true will display the duration of each input, in frames, in the input history. showDurationsInInputHistory = false

 ; Specify true or false.
+; Setting this to true will override the game's default behavior of position reset (stage reset) in offline Training Mode.
+; 2+Reset: non-swapped roundstart position;
+; 8+Reset: swapped roundstart position;
+; 4+Reset: left corner.
+Human Player outside the corner, CPU inside;
+; 1+Reset: left corner.
+Human Player inside the corner, CPU outside;
+; 6+Reset: right corner.
+Human Player outside the corner, CPU inside;
+; 3+Reset: right corner.
+Human Player inside the corner, CPU outside;
+; 5+Reset: reset to last used position;
+; 9+Reset: set current arbitrary position of both players as 'last used position'.
+; You can use the "positionResetDistBetweenPlayers" and "positionResetDistFromCorner" settings to tweak ; the default positions in the corner. usePositionResetMod = false

+; A number.
+; Specifies the distance between the two players, not divided by 100, when resetting position into the corner.
+; This setting is only used when "usePositionResetMod" setting is enabled.
+; The default value of this field is 105000. positionResetDistBetweenPlayers = 105000

+; A number.
+; Specifies the distance of the player closest to the corner, from said corner, not divided by 100, ; when resetting position into the corner.
+; This setting is only used when "usePositionResetMod" setting is enabled.
+; The default value of this field is 0. positionResetDistFromCorner = 0

+; Specify true or false.
 ; Setting this to true will display Progress differently in Stun/Stagger Mash window.